nexxt-intelligence/react-assignment/README.md

 For the bar chart, you will use the [@nivo/bar](https://nivo.rocks/bar) library.

 For the two controls (sort and filter), you will use the [react-select](https://react-select.com/) library.
+The sort control will simply use the email of each user, sorting them alphabetically (ascending or descending).
+The filter control will show a complete list of album titles for every user, using the `title` field from the album API.
+Selecting any of the albums should cause that data to be filtered out of the bar chart.
+For example, if user 1 has 6 albums, they would normally have 6 stacks in their bar.
+If one of their albums if filtered out, then their bar chart would only have 5 stacks.

 #### Bonus
-- To make the experience complete, you can add a loading indicator to display while the data is being fetched frmo the API.
+- To make the experience complete, you can add a loading indicator to display while the data is being fetched from the API.
 You may want to use [http://tobiasahlin.com/spinkit/](http://tobiasahlin.com/spinkit/).
 - If you are familiar with Typescript, you can use this as a chance to show off your typing knowledge!
 - What happens when the API fails?
 Consider adding a React error boundary to show an appropriate error message.